slhck/SubjectivePlayer/README.md

 ## Output Format

 Results are written as CSV files.

-Each file is named with the pattern:
+### Rating Output

+For each subject there will be one rating output file.
+It is named as follows:

 ```
 <participant_id>_<datetime>_<method>.csv